Consider the future by learning from the past

 We will work with both young & old, ex-forces and organisations to help them with the different technologies by giving them a basic understanding of what technologies used to be like by using the museum’s equipment.
 This can help to focus individuals and charity organisations on different areas of technology they can develop a career or interests in or which can help them in their organisations; and also using new technologies of today i.e. Virtual Reality to Windows Mixed Reality.

-There will be an onsite Internet Café to allow people who cannot afford to have internet at home to use the internet at a small price with printing facilities.
+There will be a small onsite Internet Coffee room to allow people who cannot afford to have internet at home to use the internet at a small price with printing facilities.

 Workshops will be offering training, such as, Programming Retro style, which will give a basic idea of programming to the latest languages like Visual Basic, C#, Python and SQL .